 - Cook meat in a single layer so it can sear against the wok.

-Other Asian dishes you will love!!
+Other Asian recipes you will love!

 Easy Basic Chicken Stir Fry